ShoYamanishi/WebAssemblyNumericalComputing/README.md

 - Lemke LCP Solver
 - Conjugate Gradient Solver
 - 512-Point Radix-2 FFT

+The GPU capacity available through WebGPU and WebGL is not considered at moment for the following reason.

+Based on my experience, the applicability of GPGPU is limited to the following types of computations.

+- N-Body-type particle simulation, GPU-based collision detection, and shader-based artistic rendering.
+- Forward and back-prop for the NN learning.

+The former is characterised by their high independence of the computations.
+The update of the phase space for each particle does not depend on any other computations.
+The latter is characterised by the series of matrix-matrix multiplications and additions, and element-wise function evaluations for the activation layers, where most of the data can be kept in the GPU memory.

+The former is already popular and covered by many web pages and examples, many of which render stunningly beautiful animating graphics, and this project does not have to cover it.
+The latter is not a realistic use case on the web browser.

+In general, for the other types of computations on GPU, the problem sizes must be significantly to be able to amortize the overhead of the GPU invokation and take advantage of its parallelism, and the time taken for the computation, either by CPU or GPU will be too long (in seconds and minutes) to be useful for the interactive applications.

+If you are interestedin the numerical computing on Mac and iOS devices, please check my sister project [AppleNumericalComputing on Github](https://github.com/ShoYamanishi/AppleNumericalComputing).
+It utilizes Accelerate framework and Metal (GPU) compute shaders, as well as Arm NEON SIMD, and CPU multi-threadding.

+# Topics

 ### Memory Copy
 This is a simple copy of the content of a region in memory to another non-overlapping region.